ksoichiro/blog.ksoichiro.com/docs/post/2021/02/codeowners-for-root-dir/README.md

 ---
 title: Set CODEOWNERS to the project root on GitHub
-description: There are important files in the project root dirctory that affect to the whole project such as configuration files which names start with `.`.
 tags: ["GitHub", "GitHub Actions"]
 ---
 There are important files in the project root dirctory that affect to the whole project such as configuration files which names start with `.`.